-- In order to ensure the maintenance of archdiocesan records for legal, financial and historical purposes, the following records policy is now in effect. - All records created by persons employed by the Archdiocese of Chicago, during the course of their work, are property of the Archdiocese of Chicago. - Records are defined as: All recorded information, regardless of medium or characteristics, made or received, and maintained by the archdiocesan agency or Institution, in pursuance of its legal obligations, or in the transaction of its business. - The disposition (i.e., the transfer, destruction, filming or offsite storage) of all records must be scheduled by the Records Center Department.
+- In order to insure the maintenance of Archdiocesan Records for legal, financial and historical purposes the following Records Policy is now in effect. - All records created by persons employed by the Archdiocese of Chicago, during the course of their work, are property of the Archdiocese of Chicago. - Records are defined as: All recorded information, regardless of medium or characteristics, made or received, and maintained by the Archdiocesan Agency or Institution, in pursuance of its legal obligations, or in the transaction of its business.

+The disposition (i.e. the transfer, destruction, filming or offsite storage) of all records must be scheduled by the Records Center Department.
 Schedules must be approved by the Records Conservation Board.

-B. Records Management Definitions:
+b.
+Records Management Definitions:

-- Record: All recorded information, including: documents, papers, letters, maps, books, photographs, film, sound recordings, magnetic or other tapes, electronic data processing records, or other documentary material, regardless of medium or characteristics, made or received and preserved for preservation by an agency of the Archdiocese of Chicago pursuant to its legal obligations or the transaction of its everyday business. - Non-record: Library and museum materials made or acquired and preserved solely for reference or exhibition purposes; extra copies of documents preserved only for convenience of reference; stocks of publications or blank forms; other items not otherwise included within the definition of record. - Agency: A department, institution, office, parish or any subdivision thereof (including school) owned and/or operated by the Roman Catholic Bishop of Chicago (CBC), a corporation sole.

-- Records Conservation Board: The governing authority for approval of records retention schedules for the Archdiocese of Chicago.
-The Records Conservation Board consists of the archdiocesan finance officer, the in-house legal counsel, and the vice-chancellor for Archives and Records Center, or their designates. - Records Retention Schedule: A document which governs the disposition of records of the Archdiocese of Chicago.
+- Record: All recorded information, including: documents, papers, letters, maps, books, photographs, film, sound recordings, magnetic or other tapes, electronic data processing records, or other documentary material, regardless of medium or characteristics, made or received and preserved for preservation by an agency of the Archdiocese of Chicago pursuant to its legal obligations or the transaction of its everyday business. - Non-record: Library and museum materials made or acquired and preserved solely for reference or exhibition purposes; extra copies of documents preserved only for convenience of reference; stocks of publications or blank forms; other items not otherwise include within the definition of record. - Agency: A department, institution, office, parish or any subdivision thereof (including school) owned and/or operated by the Roman Catholic Bishop of Chicago, a corporation sole. - Records Conservation Board: The governing authority for approval of records retention schedules for the Archdiocese of Chicago.
+The Records Conservation Board consists of the Archdiocesan Finance Officer, the In-House Legal Counsel, and the Assistant Chancellor for Archives and Record Center, or their designates. - Records Retention Schedule: A document which governs the disposition of records of the Archdiocese of Chicago.
 A records retention schedule is created for each agency and lists the record classification title, description, and the retention period, which includes any legal citations for the retention.
-The document is approved by the agency head, the appropriate department director, and the Records Conservation Board.
+The document is approved by the agency head, the appropriate Department Director, and the Records Conservation Board.